Carboxymethyl Cellulose Uses: 15 Real Applications in Food, Pharma & Industry

 CostLowerModerate to higher

-When CMC is preferred over HPMC: Oral suspension stabilization, acidified food systems, most standard food applications.
-HPMC’s thermal gelation is a functional limitation in applications processed at elevated temperatures.
+When CMC is preferred over HPMC, it is typically used in oral suspension stabilization, acidified food systems, and most standard food applications, and this preference is mainly due to its reliable solubility and electrostatic stabilization performance.
+In addition, HPMC’s thermal gelation behavior becomes a functional limitation in applications that are processed at elevated temperatures.

-When HPMC is preferred over CMC: Tablet coating and controlled-release formulations, high-temperature food applications where thermal gelation is desirable, and gluten-free baking where stronger film formation is needed.
+Conversely, when HPMC is preferred over CMC, it is commonly used in tablet coating and controlled-release formulations, as well as in high-temperature food applications where thermal gelation is desirable.
+Furthermore, it is also preferred in gluten-free baking where stronger film formation and structural integrity are required.

 CMC vs Guar Gum